hideki2k02/JapaBookmarksDateViewer/README.md

 - You can also use multiple HTML files by placing them in the Program's Folder or by running the program on Terminal with multiple parameters (Program.exe file1.html file2.html)

 ## Random facts
-- Previously before release, you had to manually enter the Input file's name (with extension) and path to make it work
+- The oldest turtle alive today is known as "Jonathan" and it was hatched in 1832

-- If any data on the Input was incorrect, the program would crash
+- Previously before release, you had to manually enter the Input file's name (with extension) and path to make it work.
+Also if any data on the Input was incorrect, the program would crash

-- The program also was one file at the time before the rework
+- The program also supported one file at the time before the rework

 - I don't know how to make GitHub pages properly, so it will contain literally everything of this project (including Debug Builds)